signupsoftware/exflowwebd365o/V3PackageSAS/README.md

-# PowerShell script ExFlow Web for D365O version 2
+# PowerShell script ExFlow Web for D365O version 3

 News in this version (V3) of the script:
+* Updated to use the new Azure Module (Az Module)
+* Removes local dependency of DLL's by using AZ Cli instead (requires install)
-* Adds extended logging to a separate file.
+* Connects webapp to a Signup Hosted storage account for automatic updates.
-* Adds support for multifactor authentication
+    * Updates are now pushed to a storage account each month and will be automatically installed on the web app when restarted after time of release.
+* Adds support to install multiple web apps to one resource group (Parameter "ResourceGroup" below)
-* Adds support to install into a subscription that is connected to another directory/Azure AD.
+* Adds support to install multiple web apps to one ASP when used together with the ResouceGroup parameter (Parameter "AppServicePlan" below)
-* Removes the need to store app secret/credentials (used in updates) locally.
-* Adds options ($UseApiName="true") to use the left part of the Dynamics URL as the name.
-For example, if the Dynamics URL is https://axtestdynamics365aos.cloudax.dynamics.com and $Prefix="exflow-" the URL becomes exflow-**axtestdynamics365aos**.azurewebsites.net.

 ## Installation and updates
 ExFlow web is installed by running the following PowerShell script.
 See also ([Run-Deploy.ps1](https://github.com/signupsoftware/exflowwebd365o/blob/master/v3/Run-Deploy.ps1)) in *Powershell ISE*.